visharasrinadi/visharasrinadi/README.md

-- I am a undergraduate at [University of Ruhuna](https://www.ruh.ac.lk), Sri Lanka.
+- I am an undergraduate at [University of Ruhuna](https://www.ruh.ac.lk), Sri Lanka.

 - I'm passionate about full-stack development and competitive programming.